gsa-oes/office-of-evaluation-sciences/_resources/5-general-resources.md

 OES sends out regular newsletters with upcoming events, recent project results, and other news.
 You can subscribe to our newsletter <a href="https://goo.gl/forms/VgSGvpAZZn61oxy62" target="_blank">here</a>.

 ### 2022
+- <a class="usa-link usa-link--external" href="https://content.govdelivery.com/accounts/USGSA/bulletins/33d8e04?reqfrom=share" target="_blank">December 2022: Results from a descriptive study of equity and efforts to improve Supplemental Security Income outreach</a>
 - <a class="usa-link usa-link--external" href="https://content.govdelivery.com/accounts/USGSA/bulletins/338510f?reqfrom=share" target="_blank">November 2022: The Office of Evaluation Sciences (OES) is Hiring!</a>
 - <a class="usa-link usa-link--external" href="https://content.govdelivery.com/accounts/USGSA/bulletins/325c020?reqfrom=share" target="_blank">August 2022: Sharing the purpose of a default increases responses</a>
 - <a class="usa-link usa-link--external" href="https://content.govdelivery.com/accounts/USGSA/bulletins/31bf701?reqfrom=share" target="_blank">June 2022: Reminder cards increased the return of unused prescription opioids</a>